Clean energy investment hits new record amid rush to grab dwindling tax credit

 'These technologies are more cost-competitive than ever, and the fact that there was a tax credit step-down on the horizon made the market particularly busy in 2019'

-LONDON (Reuters) - Clean energy investment in the United States surged to a fresh record of $55.5 billion last year, despite the government's attempts to roll back supportive policies, a report showed on Thursday.
+LONDON - Clean energy investment in the United States surged to a fresh record of $55.5 billion last year, despite the government's attempts to roll back supportive policies, a report showed on Thursday.

 Continue Reading Below

-As renewable energy costs have plunged and onshore wind and solar developers rushed to qualify for tax credits before they are scaled back this year, investment surged 28% from a year earlier, a report by Bloomberg New Energy Finance (BNEF) said.
+As renewable energy costs have plunged and onshore wind and solar developers rushed to qualify for tax credits before they are scaled back this year, investment surged 28 percent from a year earlier, a report by Bloomberg New Energy Finance (BNEF) said.

 This, along with a bigger jump in financing for offshore wind, helped to offset a decline in investment in the world's biggest market, China.